 The International Poultry Forum takes place within Cremona International Livestock Exhibitions, one of the most influential events of the agro-livestock world.
 Cremona is the meeting point of Italian and international professionals of five different sectors (dairy cattle, pig breeding, milk processing, agroenergies and poultry) who create fruitful synergies and deliver new business opportunities.

 In-depth analyses dedicated to every sector are to be found within the Special Areas MILK VILLAGE, BIO VILLAGE, TECHNO VILLAGE and BIOENERGY VILLAGE.
 These are often connected to the poultry sector, whose production chain has a relevant economic weight.
-According to the figures collected by Nomisma, poultry farms represent 8.5% of the total value of Italian agricultural production and 4.2% of the total employees of agricultural sector.
-As to slaughtering and processing, poultry meat processing and egg production represent 4.2% of the national total and 5.7% of the Italian food industry employees.
+White meat is increasingly present on Italian tables.
+White meat has become the main source of protein for 54% of the national population and has registered a 24% increase in consumption over the last five years, thus awarding the high quality standard of poultry farming and environmental sustainability, key elements of the Italian production chain (figures by Unaitalia).

 of professional visitors are company owners